-This is a story of friendship, love, spontaneity, orgies, interventions, tacky brilliance, and practical jokes.
-It is as close to a Hallmark Moment as me and my group of friends are likely to get as 20-somethings living in New York City.
-There are two sides to this story, one of Boys vs. Girls.
+This is a Christmas story of friendship, love, spontaneity, orgies, interventions, tacky brilliance, and practical jokes.
+‘Tis as close to a Hallmark Moment as my group of friends, all 20-somethings living in NYC, is likely to get.
+There are two sides to the story, one from each side of the New York City street I live on.
+One from the Boys, who live on the south side, vs. us Girls, who live on the north.

 THE BOYS’ SIDE